aldomatus/django-rooms-project/README.md

   <h4 align="center"></h4>

   <p align="center">
-    A REST api made with Django Rest FRamework in which you can practice the methods: GET, POST, PUT and DELETE, of a tasks list application.
+    A REST api made with Django Rest Framework in which you can practice the methods: GET, POST, PUT and DELETE, of a tasks list application.
 This API will be connected to the postgres database.
   </p>
 </p>